Horology Protection

 Real-world data suggests that approximately 18% of luxury watch damage occurs during transit or travel-related activities.
 Whether it is "moisture ingress" from a humid climate or "movement deregulation" from the vibrations of a long-haul flight, the costs are staggering.
 A basic service for a mechanical chronograph can start at $800, while replacing a damaged ceramic bezel can easily exceed $2,500.

 The most significant mistake collectors make is assuming their home insurance or the brand's factory warranty provides "all-risk" coverage.
 Factory warranties are notoriously rigid.
-If you drop your watch on a marble floor in Dubai, the brand will categorize that as "misuse" or "accidental damage," leaving you with a four-figure repair bill.
+If you drop your watch on a marble floor in Dubai, the brand will categorize that as "misuse" or "accidental damage"—leaving you with a four-figure repair bill.
 Even "comprehensive" home insurance often has "sub-limits" on jewelry, frequently capped at $1,500 to $5,000—far below the value of a high-end GMT.

 Furthermore, many travelers fail to realize that traditional warranties do not cover "wear and tear" or "periodic maintenance."
 For a travel watch, the gaskets that ensure water resistance degrade faster in salty environments or chlorinated pools.
 If a gasket fails and your movement floods, the manufacturer will often blame lack of maintenance rather than a defect.
 This "denial of claim" is the primary pain point for owners who find themselves unprotected exactly when they need it most.